StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>At this point to test if the PowerShell script is working, I failed another logon attempt.
-As you can see someone has already found my VM and started to try and brute force it.
-This person was in Tunisia.
-They found it so fast, it was a bit annoying.
-I could have blocked his IP or enabled the firewall again until I was finished completely with my setup, but this data was perfect to train the AI in Azure, so I let it go at the time.
-In hindsight it was a bad move.
-The free API from IPgeolocation.io only allowed for 1000 calls.
-This person in Tunisia hit that limit very quickly, ruining my project.
-I had to pay $15 for an extra 150k API calls to save my project. </b> <br/>
+<b>To test if the PowerShell script was working, I intentionally failed another logon attempt.
+Surprisingly, someone quickly found my VM and began attempting to brute force it.
+This individual was located in Tunisia and discovered the VM so rapidly that it was slightly frustrating.
+Although I considered blocking the IP or re-enabling the firewall until I completed my setup, the data being generated was ideal for training the AI in Azure, so I decided to let it continue.
+In hindsight, this was a mistake.
+The free API from IPgeolocation.ioallowed for only 1,000 calls, and the attacker from Tunisia quickly exhausted that limit, disrupting my project.
+Consequently, I had to spend $15 for an additional 150,000 API calls to salvage my project. </b> <br/>
 </p>

 ![Showing_PS_Script_Someone_Already_Found_VM](https://user-images.githubusercontent.com/108043108/225413356-343d9ae2-240d-4841-b41f-62cff77e51ab.JPG)